Nathanduggan/student-scribble-app/README.md

 ##### Navigation Bar:
    - Go to the Home page.
    - Across the navigation bar the user can click the add note and create a new note.
-   - Back to the home page again and click the subjects which is also a drop dopwn list, Which contains 'add subjects' And 'Manage subjects.'
+   - Back to the home page again and click the subjects which is also a drop down list, Which contains 'add subjects' And 'Manage subjects.'
      Both links will bring you to their own page.
   -  The Logo and the Home button if clicked will both bring the user back to the home page.
   -  On the top left of the screen there is a menu option and if selected will display a side-navigation bar.